Skip to content

 CVEs

-Strict mode: Only exact matches are considered, meaing all the relevant details must match.
+Strict mode: Only exact matches are considered, meaning all the relevant details must match.

 Relaxed mode: Only the CVE ID and the component name must match.